fadasr/fadasr.github.io/_posts/2018-12-05-public-key-cryptography.md

 ![](https://fadasr.github.io/images/dig-sig-auth.png)

 with a trusted third party (e.g. CA in PKI), the digital signature can be used to establish non-repudiation.
+If there is ever a dispute, Bob can take

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjEzOTczNDI4MiwtNzAxNDQ2MjQ5LDEwNz
+eyJoaXN0b3J5IjpbMTkxMjkyNDgyNiwtNzAxNDQ2MjQ5LDEwNz
 kwMTI4NzAsMTEwMzQ1NDg2MiwyMDYzNTc0ODQ2LC01NTM1MTcy
 NDcsMTA5NjI5Njc4NiwtOTU1NzM1NjQwLDIxMjQ2NDA3MywtMT
 g4Nzg4MjAwNiw1NTU1MDExODRdfQ==